 Coach: Explain what specifying the image width in HTML at the end of Part 4 does and how it differs from resizing images on the server.

-.
-If you don’t have the brew command, you can .
+OS X: run brew install imagemagick.
+If you don’t have the brew command, you can install Homebrew here.
 After installation, close and reopen the terminal to make sure imagemagick is loaded correctly

-Windows: download and run the (use the first download link).
+Windows: download and run the ImageMagick installer (use the first download link).
 In the installation wizard, make sure you check the checkbox to install legacy binaries.
 After installation, close and reopen GitBash, and Command Prompt with Ruby and Rails.

-for other distributions.
+Linux: On Ubuntu and Debian, run sudo apt-get install imagemagick.
+Use the appropriate package manager instead of apt-get for other distributions.
 After installation, close and reopen the terminal to make sure imagemagick is loaded correctly

 Coach: What is ImageMagick and how is it different from libraries/gems we used before?